 Even during the relentless heat of the dry season, the ruins are an exotic spectacle.
 Elegant Islamic palaces, mosques and mausoleums crumble beside large medieval reservoirs and precipitous ravines, while below, an endless vista of scorched plains and tiny villages stretches off to the horizon.
-Mandu can be visited as a day-trip from Indore, but you’ll enjoy it more if you spend a couple of nights, giving you time not only to explore the ruins, but to witness the memorable sunsets over the Narmada Valley.
+Mandu can be visited as a day-trip from Indore, but you’ll enjoy it more if you spend a night or two, giving you time not only to explore the ruins, but also to witness the memorable sunsets over the Narmada Valley.

 Archeological evidence suggests the remote hilltop was fortified around the sixth century AD, when it was known as Mandapa-Durga, or “Durga’s hall of worship” – later corrupted to “Mandu”.
 Four hundred years later, the site gained in strategic importance when the powerful Paramaras moved their capital from Ujjain to Dhar, 35km north.
 Yet the plateau’s natural defences proved unable to withstand persistent attacks by the Muslim invaders and the fort eventually fell to the sultans of Delhi in 1305.